 As noted above, Canon 4 specifically allows a judge to write concerning the law so long as it does not cast doubt on his capacity to decide issues before him impartially.
-Canon 5 speaks similarly prohibiting those financial activities which reflect on the judge's impartiality, interfere with his judicial duties or exploit his judicial decisions.
+Canon 5 speaks similarly prohibiting those financial activities which reflect on the judge's impartiality, interfere with his judicial duties or exploit his judicial position.

-In considering the provisions of Canons 4 and 5, it is the opinion of the Commission that the Canons of Judicial Ethics permit judges to write concerning the law and therefore to author books on specific areas of the law.
-It is further the opinion of the Commission that Canon 5 permits the marketing of learned treatises authored by a sitting judge and that the marketing of such a book would not violate Canon 5 unless, of course, the judge uses his position to market the book or allows the marketing process to interfere with the proper performance of the judge's official duties.
+In considering the provisions of Canons 4 and 5, it is the opinion of the Commission that the Canons of Judicial Ethics permit judges to write and participate in other activities concerning the law, and therefore to author the software program at issue.
+It is further the opinion of the Commission that Canon 5 permits the marketing of this software program authored by a sitting judge and that the marketing of such a software program would not violate Canon 5 unless, of course, the judge uses his position to market the program or allows the marketing process to interfere with the proper performance of the judge's official duties.
+The steps taken by the judge outlined above appear sufficient to prevent a violation of Canon 5.